Packed red blood cells: Adverse events related to red blood cell transfusion

+Adverse events related to transfusion of red blood cells are mainly linked to incompatibility issues or other transfusion reactions.
+Incompatible AB0 transfusion can be fatal.
+For patients with a previous transfusion reaction history, the risk of repeated adverse events can be mitigated by choosing the proper processing modification and/or red blood cell phenotype combination.

 Society and culture

 Economics

 In the United Kingdom they cost about £120 per unit.

 Names

-The product is typically abbreviated RBC, pRBC, PRBC, and sometimes StRBC or even LRBC (the latter being to indicate those that have been leukoreduced, which is now true for the vast majority of RBC units).
+The product is typically abbreviated RBC, pRBC, PRBC, sometimes StRBC, or even LRBC (the latter being to indicate those that have been leukoreduced, which is now true for the vast majority of RBC units).
 The name "Red Blood Cells" with initial capitals indicates a standardized blood product in the United States.
 Without capitalization, it is simply generic without specifying whether or not the cells comprise a blood product, patient blood, etc. (with other generic terms for it being "erythrocyte" and "red cell").